 Toy prices at Amazon were 11% cheaper on average than the same products at Asda and Argos.
 Currys was the most competitive with Amazon, with toy prices being only 3% more expensive on average.

-Profitero also examined prices for popular brands like Barbie, Fisher Price, Disney Princess, Hasbro, Hot Wheels, LEGO, L.O.L.
+Profitero also examined prices for popular brands like Disney Princess, Hasbro, LEGO, L.O.L.
 Surprise, Nerf, Paw Patrol, Play-Doh, Playmobil, Star Wars, and Vtech.
 Amazon once again came out on top with the lowest prices for 11 out of the 13 brands analysed.
-The retailer was cheaper on average by 23% for Nerf products and 20% cheaper for Barbie products.
-Asda had lower prices for Hot Wheels and L.O.L.
-Surprise toys, however, with prices that were 19% and 9% lower, respectively, versus other retailers studied.
+The retailer was cheaper on average by 23% for Nerf products.
+Asda had lower prices for L.O.L.
+Surprise toys, however, with prices that were 9% lower versus other retailers studied.

 Profitero is continuing to monitor prices across major retailers and categories ahead of the holidays.
 The company’s fifth annual Price Wars study will be released in November with new data and insights that show how popular retailers compare across major categories like appliances, electronics, fashion, sports and outdoor tools, video games, and more.